RitabrataRoychowdhury/RustCI/CONTRIBUTING.md

 ## 🤝 Code of Conduct

 This project adheres to a code of conduct that we expect all contributors to follow.
-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please follow standard open source community guidelines for respectful collaboration.

 ## 🚀 Getting Started